 The goal is to initiate exploratory conversations with prospects and suss out if they'd be a good fit for your offerings.
 While this type of outreach is harder than warm outreach (when you have some relationship with the prospect), there’s a larger pool of leads to capture.

 With all this talk about outreach, it's no surprise that most BDRs are "people" people.
-That's why they often generate leads by networking.
+Fittingly, they often generate leads by networking.
 As master networkers, they're adept at kick-starting conversations, building relationships, and developing trust.

 5. Social Selling.